AlbertBaubleDeem/joplin-plugin-google-docs/PLAN.md

 - Basic conversion: MD ⇄ plain text (phase 1); formatting later
 - Errors surfaced in Joplin UI (lost access, conflicts)

+### Decisions (adopted for next phase)
+- Import existing Google Documents via Google Picker and bind using Drive `appProperties`.
+- Create/ensure a dedicated "Google Docs Sync" folder in Personal Drive and push existing Joplin notes there.
+- Evolve mapping to Option B: notebook → one Google Doc, each note → one tab in that Doc.
+Keep Option A compatibility for already-bound one-note-per-Doc items during migration.

 ### Tabs (exploration track)
 - Read/write per-tab content and target requests via `Location.tabId`
 - Only if creating/renaming tabs fits our needs; otherwise stay with Option A for MVP